 Google’s London headquarters at King's Cross will form a new benchmark for office and workplace design.
 The bold approach of BIG and Heatherwick Studio takes Google’s challenging and demanding specification and creates a bespoke, mature office building that employs many unique features.

 Situated between the new King's Boulevard to the west and King's Cross station to the east, the building’s footprint varies from 60 m wide to the north to just 20 m to the south over its 330 m length.

-To respond to the Google brief criteria of providing loose fit and adaptable spaces, and a building that can respond to the varying needs of the Google business, BIG and Heatherwick chose to adopt a mixture of ‘permanent’ concrete floor structure (the infrastructure) and less permanent timber floors.
-The concrete floors span the full width of the building, whereas two timber floors below set inwards, creating double- and triple-height spaces below.
+To respond to the criteria of providing a building that can respond to the varying needs of the Google business, with loose fit and adaptable space, BIG and Heatherwick chose to adopt a mixture of permanent concrete floor structure and less permanent timber floors.
+The concrete floors span the full width of the building, whereas two timber floors below are set inwards, creating double- and triple-height spaces.
 This strategy is applied to the ground floor plane, demanding a column-free western elevation, which has formed the basis for the rooftop transfer trusses and hung outer floor plates.

 Bjarke Ingels Group (BIG), Heatherwick Studio